 Sweet and salty, nutty and fruity, granola is pretty much breakfast perfection.
 But it's also made our “dangerfood” list thanks to the fact that the store-bought stuff can be overloaded with sugar and calories.
 The solution is as easy as using your muffin pan for pre-portioned goodness.
 These granola cups are full of oats, chia seeds, cinnamon, and coconut.

 In the whirl of the morning rush, finding the time to make a proper protein-packed breakfast can feel impossible.
 Solution: Whip up a batch of these at the beginning of the week, then reheat them in the microwave for an out-the-door boost any weekday.
-Like a traditional omelet, this is a great way to use up whatever veggies you have kicking around in the fridge.
+Like a traditional omelet, this is a great way to use up whatever veggies you have lying around in the fridge.

-Won-ton wrappers are perfect crispy little vessels for all things made in a muffin pan.
+Won-ton wrappers are perfect, crispy little vessels for all things made in a muffin pan.
 These cups are filled with corn, beans, cheese, and topped with a creamy chipotle yogurt sauce.